lemisr/Deforestation-monitoring/README.md

 # Vegetation & Deforestation Monitor

-A web application that monitors forest loss using satellite imagery — draw or upload any area of interest and get an automated vegetation change report.
+A web application that monitors forest loss using satellite imagery, draw or upload any area of interest and get an automated vegetation change report.

 **[Link→](#)** *(https://deforestation-monitoring.streamlit.app/)*